 Recent years have had no shortage of financial challenges.
-From the COVID-19 crisis, to the partial government shutdown in 2018-19, to the collapse of the housing market in 2008, many Americans have faced significant financial hardship.
-These risk events have underscored the importance of financial resilience.
+From geopolitical tensions, to rising inflation, to the continued effects of the COVID-19 crisis, many Americans have faced significant financial hardships.
+And these events have underscored the importance of financial resilience.

-Even during the good times, millions of Americans were already living their daily lives under financial strain.
-In 2019, despite a strong economy, only 29% of Americans were financially healthy.2 Most Americans were not in a position to readily bounce back from even a modest financial shock, and the workforce continues to be largely populated with individuals who have low financial resilience.
+Millions of Americans are already living their daily lives under financial strain.
+In 2022, only 31% of Americans were financially healthy.1 Most Americans were not in a position to readily bounce back from even a modest financial shock, and the workforce continues to be largely populated with individuals who have low financial resilience.
 This impacts U.S. businesses in significant ways.